yatinappsmith/actions-cache/README.md

 This extends the [Share cache across jobs](#share-cache) recipe.

 When you want to publish your build, you probably want to do this in a separate step.
-Using the [Share cache across jobs](#share-cache) recipe you can also reuse your build (we do this in step 1).
+Using the [Share cache across jobs](#share-cache) recipe you can also reuse your build (we add this in step 1).

-As a bonus, you can skip building the app entirely if an exact match was found (we do this in step 2).
+As a bonus, you can skip building the app entirely if an exact match was found (we add this in step 2).
 This is especially useful in monorepos, where only a few apps need to be build each run.

 **NOTE:** Take extra care when choosing a cache key.
 Builds often involve many different configuration files, if you forget to add a file it may not trigger a rebuild when it is changed.